 WARNING: It is highly recommended that you use a VPN (virtual private network) to hide your IP address and personal information when browsing the deep web.
 This is an additional security measure that can keep you safe while you navigate the unknown parts of an almost entirely unregulated portion of the internet.
-MacInfo recommends NordVPN to stay safe - just don't forget to use our 70% discount coupon code: macinfo70.
+MacInfo recommends NordVPN to stay safe.
 They don't retain logs of their user's activity, have great server coverage across the globe, and are incredibly affordable.
 Click here to get access to NordVPN for iPhones and iPads.
 You can also read our review of NordVPN here.

 By now, most people are aware of the "deep web," but few are aware of what it means.
 For most people, it probably conjures images of the notorious "Silk Road" crackdowns from a few years ago.
 This is only one side of the deep web, however.